 This article was originally published on CapX

-Peter Lyon is a Research Executive at cross-party grassroots campaign Get Britain Out
+Stephen Mitchell is a Research Executive at the cross-party, grassroots campaign Get Britain Out